Chapter 4 Computing Resources

 4.4.3 Computer Cluster

-In a computing cluster several of the same type of computer (often in close proximity and connected by a local area network with actual cables or an intranet rather than the internet) work together to perform pieces of the same single task simultaneously (“Computer Cluster” 2022).
+In a computing cluster, several of the same type of computer (often in close proximity and connected by a local area network with actual cables or an intranet rather than the internet) work together to perform pieces of the same single task simultaneously (“Computer Cluster” 2022).
 The idea of performing multiple computations simultaneously is called parallel computing (“Parallel Computing” 2021).

 There are different designs or architectures for clusters.
-One common one is the Beowulf cluster in which a master computer (called front node or server node) breaks a task up into small pieces that the other computers (called client nodes or simply nodes) perform (“Beowulf Cluster” 2022).
+One common design is the Beowulf cluster in which a master computer (called front node or server node) breaks a task up into small pieces that the other computers (called client nodes or simply nodes) perform (“Beowulf Cluster” 2022).

 It is important to realize that the CPUs in each of the node computers connected within a cluster are all performing a similar task simultaneously.